 90 grams mixture of veggies, finely cut or riced.
 We feel like you could experiment with different vegetable combinations.

 138 grams of whole grains.
+The recipe calls for cooked rice and measured the weight for dried rice.
 The recipe called for long-grain brown rice, which we use sometimes, but quinoa worked well too.

 156 grams of ground meat.